foundersandcoders/coursebook/src/workshops/server-side-forms/index.md

 dogName=pongo
 ```

-In this case the user shouldn't have to type the name into an input—we can hard-code that for each dog's delete form by including it in the HTML.
-That way they can just click a button to send the delete request.
+We _could_ have the user type the name in, but that's not a great experience.
+It would be better if each "delete button" could be a separate form with a hard-coded "name to delete".
+That way the user can just click a button to send the delete request.

 There are two ways to hard-code data into a form.
 You can use inputs with `type="hidden"`.
 These aren't displayed to the user but will still be submitted to your server.